Biden openly acknowledges 7th grandchild, the daughter of son Hunter and an Arkansas woman

-WASHINGTON (AP) — President Joe Biden on Friday for the first time publicly acknowledged his seventh grandchild, a four-year-old girl fathered by his son Hunter with an Arkansas woman, Lunden Roberts, in 2018.
+WASHINGTON (AP) — President Joe Biden on Friday for the first time publicly acknowledged his seventh grandchild, a 4-year-old girl fathered by his son Hunter with an Arkansas woman, Lunden Roberts, in 2018.

 “This is not a political issue, it’s a family matter,” he said.
 “Jill and I only want what is best for all of our grandchildren, including Navy.”